DinuEhelapitiya/IT5437_CV_Assignment_01/README.md

 # IT5437 - Computer Vision Assignment 1

 This repository contains the solutions for the IT5437 Computer Vision assignment.
-The project involves various image processing techniques such as intensity transformations, histogram equalization, and Sobel filtering.
+The assignment is on Intensity Transformations and Neighborhood Filtering.

 ## How to run the notebooks
 1. Create a virtual environment: `py -3 -m venv .venv`.